jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

-## Just what is Jupyter?
+## What is Jupyter?

 Before we get too far, let's remember what our end goal is.
-A **Jupyter Notebook** is really nothing more than a Python(&) process which is getting commands from a web browser and displaying the output via that browser.
-What the process actually sees can roughly like getting commands on standard input(&) and writing to standard output(&).
+A **Jupyter Notebook** is nothing more than a Python(&) process which is getting commands from a web browser and displaying the output via that browser.
+What the process actually sees is roughly like getting commands on standard input(&) and writing to standard output(&).
 There is nothing intrinsically special about this process
 - it can do anything a normal Python process can do, and nothing more.